 Philip completed his Doctor of Musical Arts Degree at the Eastman School of Music, where he was awarded the prestigious Performer’s Certificate.
 As a student of Steven Doane, he earned his Master of Music Degree at the Eastman School and his Bachelor of Music at the Cleveland Institute of Music under the tutelage of Richard Aaron.
 Intensive chamber music studies have led to opportunities to work closely with members of the Cavani, Cleveland, Emerson, Miami, Tackas, Tokyo, and Vermeer String Quartets and members of the New York Philharmonic, Metropolitan Opera, Orpheus Chamber Orchestra, National Symphony, and Los Angeles Philharmonic.
 Other instructors include distinguished pedagogues such as Janos Starker, Joel Krosnick, Eleanor Schoenfeld, and Stephen Geber.

-In 2020, Philip will join the faculty of the Baylor University School of Music as Assistant Professor of Cello.
+In 2020, Philip joined the faculty of the Baylor University School of Music as Assistant Professor of Cello.
 He previously taught at Luther College and the University of Rochester.

-Dr. Borter performs on a cello by Vincenzo Panormo ca. 1790.
+Philip performs on a cello attributed to Vincenzo Panormo ca. 1790.